Are you an adviser? Go to Unbiased Pro

 In most cases, affordability calculations are based on your salary, with some lenders willing to include a percentage of your annual bonus.

-Generally, conventional lenders’ mortgage income requirements are approximately 4.5x your average income, although this may sometimes be as high as 6x.
+Generally, conventional lenders’ mortgage income requirements are approximately 4.5x your average income.

 Applying for a large mortgage isn’t a decision to make lightly.
 There is much to consider, from monthly repayments to lenders’ requirements around income and other factors.